shmohit2002/UltraSurf-Ad-Blocker/README.md

 # UltraSurf-Ad-Blocker
-This repository is to block the ads from the ultrasurf tabs that opens automatically and consumes data<br>
+This repository is to block the ads from the ultrasurf tabs that opens automatically and consumes data.
+This project initiative was taken because I found that the Ultra Surf opens new tabs with the user's explicit permission<br>
 # Chrome Web Store
 Install from Chrome Web Store directly by clicking [here](https://chrome.google.com/webstore/detail/ultrasurf-ad-blocker/lipagiadamcpecbedfanagiflejiiand)
 # Issues